 Most of us spend considerable time sitting at a desk and/or working at a computer and let’s face it, our necks and shoulders get really cramped and tight.
-Depending upon your particular line of work and your physical condition, those knots can begin tying up your mind as well as your shoulders.
+Those knots can begin tying up your mind as well as your shoulders.
 The antidote for me is frequent yoga breaks.

 OFFICE YOGA Stretch and Relax while at your desk!

 Arms Overhead – Great for releasing shoulder and neck tension that occurs during computer work.

 With hands clasped together, turn palms toward knees.
 As you inhale, raise arms overhead.
 Continue softly breathing as you press through index finger mounds.
 Release shoulders towards kidneys.
 When ready, exhale and release arms.